6 Key Success Factors for Your Online Shop

 About 99designs

 99designs is the world’s largest on-demand design marketplace, connecting a global community of freelance designers with businesses of all sizes to complete their design needs.
 Created by designers for designers, 99designs began with a group of designers who were competing together to create the best designs.
 In 2008, that friendly competition grew into a unique design marketplace that has now become the world leader in online graphic design.
-99designs is changing the lives of designers around the world by providing them with an opportunity to access customers globally, to earn income, and to build their portfolios.
+99designs is changing the lives of designers around the world by providing them with an opportunity to access customers globally, earn income, and build their portfolios.
 99designs has operations in the USA, Australia and Germany.